 Guts Frisbee History

-History of Disc Sports in Canada
+History of Frisbee and Disc Sports in Canada

 Home page: The History of Frisbee and Disc Sports

 Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations and other historical resources.
 This article was researched, written and compiled by Frisbee and disc sports historians.
 The history in this document may change as events and people are added.
-Linking or reproduction in whole or part with proper accrediting is permitted.
-For more information contact: firstname.lastname@example.org
+Linking or reproduction in whole or part with proper crediting is permitted (discsportshistory.com).
+For more information, contact: firstname.lastname@example.org

-© 2019 Disc Sports History.
+© 2020 Disc Sports History.
 All rights reserved.